bestarch/aws-redis-bedrock-stack/docs/redis-enterprise-cloud-setup.md

 As soon as you login, you will see this UI.
 Notice that there is a Free Trial banner at the top.
 Ignore this banner, if you are not on a promotional free tier.
 1. Appearance of `AWS Marketplace` icon, indicates that your Redis account is now connected to your AWS account.
 2. On the `Setup` tab, you will see cloud vendors.
-3. Go ahead and select `AWS` if it is not highlighted and selected already.
+3. Select `AWS` if it is not highlighted and selected already.

 <img width="1293" alt="bedrock-redis-rc-8" src="https://github.com/RedisVentures/aws-redis-bedrock-stack/assets/6223831/bf288185-0864-4780-a168-877828dc0aa0">